hankhank10/alpine-fetch/readme.md

 </div>
 ````

-Alpine Fetch can pull simple text from the server using the `$fetch` method or it can pull and parse JSON using the `$fetchjson` method.
+Alpine Fetch can fetch simple text from the server using the `$fetch` method or it can fetch and parse JSON using the `$fetchjson` method.

 It supports all HTTP methods such as `GET` and `POST` and `PUT`.